 In addition to this leverage and limitation against losses, oil futures options also offer a lot of flexibility in your investment.
-They are wisely used in combination with regular futures to minimize loss and maximize gain.
+They are widely used in combination with futures contracts to minimize loss and maximize gain.
 They also provide an excellent sense of insurance during times of high volatility.

-Oil futures options are traded on the New York Mercantile Exchange (NYMEX) and one option contract covers 1,000 barrels of oil and their prices are quoted in dollars and cents per barrel.
+Oil futures options are traded on the New York Mercantile Exchange (NYMEX) where one options contract covers 1,000 barrels of oil and their prices are quoted in dollars and cents per barrel.
 Since one barrel of oil is 42 gallons, one option contract covers 42,000 gallons of oil.